-If a marine mammal or turtle is detected outside the exclusion zone but is likely to enter the exclusion zone, the airguns will be powered down before the animal is within the exclusion zone.
+If a marine mammal (other than right whales-see Shut-down Procedures below) or turtle is detected outside the exclusion zone but is likely to enter the exclusion zone, the airguns will be powered down before the animal is within the exclusion zone.
 Likewise, if a mammal or turtle is already within the safety zone when first detected, the airguns will be powered down immediately.
-During a power down of the airgun array, the 40-in airgun will be operated.
-If a marine mammal or turtle is detected within or near the smaller exclusion zone around that that single airgun (Table 1), it will be shut down (see next subsection).
+During a power down of the airgun array, the 40-in3 airgun will be operated.
+If a marine mammal or turtle is detected within or near the smaller exclusion zone around that single airgun (Table 1), it will be shut down (see next subsection).